-(Single supplement available for $725.)
+(Single supplement available for $760.)

 We will arrange your airport departure transportation for you, but it is not included because everyone departs at different times/flights.

+Please make your plane reservations to arrive at EZE, the main Buenos Aires airport.
 If you arrive at either Buenos Aires airport on a different date from the group arrival date, you’ll pay the taxi into town, but the hotel will arrange your pickup at the airport.

 For more images, see the Argentine and Uruguay trip Photo Gallery.